twosixlabs/Escalation/README.md

 ## Building your Docker image for deployment

 1. You'll want to change the default settings for the password and username for the database, defined here: `escos/escalation/app_deploy_data/app_settings.py`
-2.
+2. Todo: instructions to build docker image and push

 # How can I contribute? (advanced)

-### Running Locally, without using Docker (useful for Escalation code development, testing)
+## Running Locally, without using Docker (useful for Escalation code development, testing)

 You can also set up a custom Python virtual environment and run the server locally as you would any other Flask web app.
 ToDo: More detailed instructions on virtual env setup, requirements install,  and running the app.
 Include info about db connection from host to Docker db